hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03b-Online.md

   + used on the client-side to create asynchronous Web application
   + Web applications able to send data to and retrieve from a server asynchronously w/o interfering w/ the display and behavior of the existing page
   + data retrieved via the `XMLHttpRequest` object, usually JSON format used than XML
-  + XHR2: XmlHttpRequest level 2, the new version of Ajax, improvement
+  + the new version of Ajax
+    + XmlHttpRequest level 2 (XHR2)
+    + improvement
       + easier to use syntax
       + in-browser encoding/decoding of binary files
       + progress monitoring of uploads and downloads